North Northumberland (UK Parliament constituency): Elections in the 2020s

+Election results 1832–1885

 Elections in the 1830s

 Grey was appointed as Secretary at War, requiring a by-election.

 Elections in the 1840s

 Elections in the 1850s

 Percy was appointed a Civil Lord of the Admiralty, requiring a by-election.

 Percy was appointed Vice-President of the Board of Trade, requiring a by-election.

 Elections in the 1860s

 Elections in the 1870s

 Percy was appointed Treasurer of the Household, causing a by-election.